LILINOpenGitHub/LILIN-Edge-Aida-Camera/README.md

 # LILIN-Edge-Aida-Camera
+LILIN edge Aida camera is able to perform object classification, color detection, behavior detection, and number plate recognition.
+This document explains how to obtain above recognition results.
+The SDK is able to set a detection zone and tripwire via HTTPAPI.

 # Overview
 This document, HTTPAPI, specifies the HTTP-based application-programming interface (API) for AI/Deep Learning of Merit LILIN Aida cameras.
 Application developers can use this document to develop applications for Aida deep learning camera.